 BBC News reported a record year for business start-ups in 2020…

 The first thing to understand is that there are many types of travel businesses you can start.

 For example, you can open a shop, start a travel website or become a home-based personal travel consultant.
-Each of them comes with their own specific challenges.
-But there are also common things that every travel business has to do in order to succeed.
+Each of them comes with its own specific challenges.

-This guide will show you how to start a travel business, in 12 steps.
+In this article we will show you how to start a travel business in just 12 steps.

 1) Choose the type of travel business you want to run

 Contrary to popular opinion, a retail travel shop is still a fantastic business model.
 You just need to make sure you have the right travel options and trusted brand for customers that prefer to visit you in-store.

 However, opening a store doesn’t come cheap.
 Beyond the rest of the steps below you’ll have to deal with landlords, rates and all the sundry fit-out costs.
 There are far more cost-effective ways to start a travel business before committing to this kind of expense.

 Building an effective travel website is not for the faint-hearted.
 You could start with a blog and grow, but creating a live-bookable-site that customers can use themselves will take a huge investment of time (if you can code) or money (if you outsource).